SAP/abap-cleaner/docs/profiles.md

 ### Options and Defaults

 Options (if any) allow to configure the current rule.
 The effects are immediately shown in the example code.
 Click the 'Options: **Default**' button to revert the configuration of the current rule to the ABAP cleaner defaults.

 If you unchecked the option 'Automatically activate new features after updates' (see above) for the current profile, options that were added with a later update to an existing rule will at first be set to a 'neutral value' (so these new options will have NO effect on the cleanup result).
-If you want to activate these new options, you may again use the '**Default**' button to set them to the ABAP cleaner default (which may differ from the 'neutral value').
+If you want to activate these new options, you may again use the '**Default**' button to set them to the ABAP cleaner default (which usually differs from the 'neutral value').

 #### Alignment between ABAP cleaner, Clean ABAP style guide, and code pal for ABAP